-The aggregate fees billed in 2010 for assurance and related services by KPMG that are reasonably related to the performance of the audit or review of the financial statements and that are not reported under "Audit Fees" above, were \$44,810 (2009 - \$45,160) related to the audit of the Company's pension plans, the report on compliance with debt covenants, accounting advice in relation to accounting for restricted stock units, an audit of Thailand Board of Investments and an attestation report on compliance with local Mexican tax rules and regulations.
+The aggregate fees billed in 2012 for assurance and related services by KPMG that are reasonably related to the performance of the audit or review of the financial statements and that are not reported under "Audit Fees" above, were \$49,853 (2011 - \$65,488).
+These fees related to the audit of the Company's pension plans, the report on compliance with debt covenants, an audit of Thailand Board of Investments and an attestation report on compliance with local Mexican tax rules and regulations.